Shepherd Building Group: Hand tool vibration

-Domain name disputes
+Domain names

 In June 2016, Shepherd Group recovered registration of domain name portalooservices.co.uk from Nominet.
 It had been abusively registered by a third party.

 In September 2017, Shepherd Group recovered registration of domain name portaloohirebirmingham.co.uk from Nominet.
 It had been abusively registered by a third party.

-Employment blacklisting
+Employment blacklist

 Shepherd Construction Group subsidiary Shepherd Engineering Services subscribed to the Consulting Association's illegal employment blacklist.
 In 2009, it was one of 14 firms issued with enforcement notices by the Information Commissioner's Office.

 Trinity Walk

-In 2008 Shepherd contracted with William Hare Group to provide structural steelwork for the Trinity Walk shopping centre in Wakefield.
-Shepherd subsequently sought, under a pay when paid clause, to withhold payment in the sum of £996,683.35 because the ultimate client had gone into Administration.
+In 2008 Shepherd contracted with William Hare Group to provide structural steelwork for Brendan Flood's Trinity Walk shopping centre development in Wakefield.
+Shepherd subsequently sought, under a pay when paid clause, to withhold payment in the sum of £996,683.35 because the ultimate client had gone into administration.
 In 2009 Mr Justice Coulson of the Technology and Construction Court ruled against the payment being withheld.
 That judgement was upheld at the Court of Appeal in 2010.
 Shepherd had used an obsolete form of words in their contract with William Hare.

+Shepherd went on to purchase the part built shopping centre, with AREA Property Partners, in order to complete it.